Co-Founder & Executive Director

 Matthew is a public health researcher with 15 years experience in the alcohol and other drug field.
 He is a lecturer and researcher in the higher education sector and is passionate about evidence based policy and reducing the harms related to alcohol and other drugs.

 Communications Convenor & Victoria Organiser

-Isabelle is a research assistant in the Victorian AOD sector.
+Isabelle is a research officer and PhD student.
 Her qualifications include a Bachelor of Arts (Psychology/Sociology) and Honours in Psychology.
+She is currently undertaking a PhD focusing on policy, participation, and "young people's drug use".
 She is responsible for overseeing national communications, and is a part of the Victorian organising team.